CameronCz/FinalProject/README.md

 ## Unit Test
 - This unit test can test a month's total data to match the GUI visulization.
+- Add an expense to December by clicking save expense to create the December.pickle
-- Simply copying these lines to a new python file under same directory.
+- Simply copy and run these lines to a new python file under same directory.
 - Testing for each month we have for the past year, not listed all of them in this chapter.
+- Swap out December.pickle for budget.pickle to test the standard budget or the budget you've created
 ```sh
 import pickle as p
 with open('December.pickle','rb') as handle: